akapoor13/budget/README.md

 valid JSON object.

 The input CSV must have the columns `Date`, `Description`, and `Amount`.
-All rows are sent together using the OpenAI Batch API to clean up the merchant name and determine the most likely spending category.
-The output CSV contains the columns `Date`, `Merchant`, `Amount`, `Category`, and `Subcategory`.
+All rows are sent together using the OpenAI Batch API to clean up the merchant name, infer the company, and determine the most likely spending category.
+The output CSV contains the columns `Date`, `Merchant`, `Company`, `Amount`, `Category`, and `Subcategory`.